freeall/me/cafe-workplace.md

 # Cafe workplaces

-These are places I can go to work.
+These are places you can go to work.
 Wifi passwords included.

 ## [Kaffehuset, Copenhagen](https://www.facebook.com/kaffehuset44/)